We may earn a commission when you buy through links in our articles. Learn more.

 For more detailed info, read our full Frosthaven review.

-11. Hive Pocket
+Hive Pocket

-The best portable board game (for couples on the go) is Hive Pocket.
+The best portable board game for couples.

-Publisher: Gen42 Games / Asmodee
+Publisher Gen42 Games / Asmodee

-Game length: 20 minutes
+Game length 20 minutes

-Player count: 2
+Player count 2

 One of our all-time favorite board games like Chess, Hive is a battle of wits and a great alternative for two players who love abstract strategy board games.
 By laying down hexagonal tiles decorated with different creepy crawlies, players compete to surround their opponent’s queen bee, without breaking up the pattern of tiles already placed down.